Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Philanthropy at Mayo ClinicYour support accelerates powerful innovations in patient care, research and education.
 Give today.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-This baby is in the frank breech presentation — head located near the top of the uterus and buttocks facing the birth canal with both legs pointing straight up in front of the body.
+This baby is in the frank breech presentation — with both hips flexed and both knees extended and the feet close to the head.
 The frank breech presentation is the most common type of breech presentation.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.

 This site complies with the HONcode standard for trustworthy health information: verify here.